MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

    write a simple migration program, that simply shuffles around existing information, if migration is needed.
 It may be possible to do a migration by modifying the replayer, which maintains a ledger, to write out account information.
-Will the archive database at the hard fork start empty, or will it contain pre-fork data?
+Is there a better way?